5024 Broadway Ave. Haltom City, TX 76117 817-222-7700

 The Fire Department has purchased smoke detectors, public education materials, take clown training and hosted the annual firefighter recognition awards banquet.

 The Police Department purchased new Tasers for all officers, body-worn cameras for all officers and an interview and interrogation room with an audio/video recording system.

 The Parks and Recreation Department has purchased equipment that better prepares their ball fields, expanded their fitness room and most recently, purchased the new water bottle filling station outside of the big gym.

 The Library purchased a credit card machine, end panels for library shelving, a Library app, a printer for public computers and recycling containers for the public.

 Donate to aid in the construction and maintenance of a Veterans Memorial that will be constructed at Haltom Road Park.
 You may also donate to this project on a one-time basis by contacting the City Manager's Office.

-There are a couple of ways to sign up for this donation...fill out this online form, include a donation in your monthly water bill, stop by Utility Billing at City Hall or call 817-222-7717.
-City Hall is located at 5024 Broadway Ave.
+There are a couple of ways to sign up for this donation...fill out the online form below, include a donation in your monthly water bill, stop by Utility Billing at City Hall or call 817-222-7717.
+City Hall is located at 5024 Broadway Ave., Haltom City, TX 76117.